-Without further ado, I want to share with you the reasons I love Brussels and will always make the time to return.
+Without further ado, I want to share with you the reasons I love Brussels and will always take the time to return.

-The core of my love for Brussels come from the succulent cherry beer, Kriek.
+The core of my love for Brussels comes from the succulent cherry beer, Kriek.
 The first time I visited Brussels, I wasn’t much of a drinker, let alone a beer drinker.

 Yet, the when in Rome syndrome hit me and I struggled to find something I liked on the menu.
 After several taste samples, I realized fruit beer was a great way for me to have a beer without the ‘beer taste’ I disliked so much.

 It worked and I dreamed of the days I could return to Belgium for some real Cherry beer.
-A close second is the Lindeman’s Peachresse.
-This peach beer is often my go to if I am looking for something sweeter and with more body than the Kriek.
+A close second is Lindeman’s Peachtree.
+This peach beer is often my go-to if I am looking for something sweeter and with more body than the Kriek.

 Just the smell of the peach aroma as the bartender sets it on the table is enough to have my mouth watering.